Professional Master's Program in Business in Asia (e-learning)

 - Opening a branch in...
 (Shanghai, Delhi, Jakarta, Tokyo...)

 Languages of Asia.
-Includes a series of courses on Introduction to the main Asian languages: English, Hindi, Indonesian, Korean, Thai, Tagalog, Vietnamese…
+The Master in Business in Asia includes a series of courses on introduction to the main Asian languages: English, Hindi, Indonesian, Korean, Thai, Tagalog, Vietnamese...

 And the Market Access Tool: